RHINO Overhead Doors Increase Comfort and Convenience

 What Size Steel Doors Will You Need?

 Think of what you will be moving through your overhead door— not only now, but also later.

 For example, if you are building a steel garage at your home, you will need to measure any vehicles you plan to house in the structure.
-Be sure to include side mirrors when calculating the width of your metal building doors.
+Be sure to include side mirrors when calculating the width.

-RHINO recommends ordering a steel building with an eave height at least two foot higher than your tallest overhead door.
+RHINO recommends ordering a steel building with an eave height at least two feet higher than your tallest overhead door.